Gray135/movie-data-insights/README.md

 # 🎬 Movie Industry ROI Analysis
 Using SQL, Excel, and Power BI to Uncover What Drives Success in the Top ROI-Performing Films

 This project analyzes a curated sample of the **top 10 ROI-performing films** (from a dataset of 600+ titles) to uncover what traits drive outstanding financial success.
-Using SQL, Excel, and Power BI, the goal was to simulate how a customer insights or business analyst might approach a high-level executive request: “What do our most profitable films have in common, and how do we make more of them?”
+Using SQL, Excel, and Power BI, the goal was to simulate how a customer insights or business analyst might approach a high-level executive request.

+The final Power BI dashboard spans five pages and includes advanced Power Query merges, visual interaction tuning, and slicer handling — all of which reflect the complexity of real-world business reporting.
+“What do our most profitable films have in common, and how do we make more of them?”

 This project does not attempt to generalize across all films.
 Instead, it focuses on **repeatable patterns** within the highest performers — to support better decision-making in areas such as content development, casting, budgeting, and production strategy.